greg-js/arch-wiki-md-repo/wiki/_content/english/Security.md

 *   `nosuid`: Do not allow set-user-identifier or set-group-identifier bits to take effect.
 *   `noexec`: Do not allow direct execution of any binaries on the mounted filesystem.

-Data partitions should always be mounted with `nodev`, `nosuid`, `noexec`.
+Partitions used for data should always be mounted with `nodev`, `nosuid`, `noexec`.
 Potential usage is presented in the table below.

 | **Partition** | `nodev` | `nosuid` | `noexec` |
 | `/var` | yes | yes | yes  |